The U.S. Food and Drug Administration (FDA) is set to propose a ban on specific…

 Parkinson’s disease may start with a tremor in one hand but can also cause limb stiffness or slowness of movement without a tremor.
 In many cases, it’s difficult to recognize the signs that your loved one has Parkinson’s disease, as early symptoms can be mild.
 They may be showing signs of the disease, but you still may be unsure how to determine if they actually have the disease.
 People with Parkinson’s may also have mental and behavioral changes, depression, sleep problems, memory difficulties, and fatigue.
+If you worked on a farm or lived near a farming area, it’s possible that the development of your Parkinson’s diagnosis is linked to paraquat.
+You may have legal options through a paraquat lawsuit.

 Although some cases of Parkinson’s appear to be hereditary, and some can be traced to specific genetic mutations, the disease may occur randomly and doesn’t seem to run in the family.
 Researchers believe that Parkinson’s results from a combination of genetic factors and environmental factors, such as exposure to toxins.